inkandswitch/livebook/README.md

 Released under the [MIT license](https://opensource.org/licenses/MIT).

-Big thanks to the wonderful folks in the IPython/Jupyter community, the authors of all the technologies listed above, and [John Templon](https://twitter.com/jtemplon) and [Justin Bozonier](https://twitter.com/databozo) for the sample notebooks.
+Big thanks to the wonderful folks in the IPython/Jupyter community, the authors of all the technologies listed above, and [John Templon](https://twitter.com/jtemplon), [Justin Bozonier](https://twitter.com/databozo), and [Randal Olson](http://www.randalolson.com/) for the sample notebooks.

 Made with <3 by [Adam Wiggins](https://twitter.com/hirodusk), Orion Henry, [Brett Beutell](http://brettim.us/), and [Lucía Santamaría](https://about.me/lusantala).